zephyrproject-rtos/zephyr/boards/arm/nrf9160dk_nrf52840/doc/index.rst

 * :abbr:`WDT (Watchdog Timer)`

-The nRF52840 SoC does not have any connection to the any of the LEDs, buttons, switches, and Arduino pin headers on the PCA10090 board.
+The nRF52840 SoC does not have any connection to the any of the LEDs, buttons, switches, and Arduino pin headers on the nRF9160 DK board.
 It is, however, possible to route some of the pins of the nRF52840 SoC to the nRF9160 SiP.